petkaantonov/bluebird/README.md

 ##Benchmarks

+To run a benchmark, run the given command for a benchmark while on the project root.
+Requires bash (on windows the mingw32 that comes with git works fine too).

+Node 0.11.2+ is required to run the generator examples.

+###1\.
+DoxBee sequential

 Currently the most relevant benchmark is @gorkikosev's benchmark in the article [Analysis of generators and other async patterns in node](http://spion.github.io/posts/analysis-generators-and-other-async-patterns-node.html).
 The benchmark emulates a situation where n amount of users are making a request in parallel to execute some mixed async/sync action.
 The benchmark has been modified to include a warm-up phase to minimize any JITing during timed sections.

-You can run the benchmark with:

-    bench spion

-While on the project root.
-Requires bash (on windows the mingw32 that comes with git works fine too).

-Node 0.11.2+ is required to run the generator examples.

-Another benchmark to run is the [When.js benchmarks by CujoJS](https://github.com/cujojs/promise-perf-tests).
-The reduce and map have been modified from the original.
-The benchmarks also include warmup-phases.

-    bench cujojs

-While on the project root.
-Requires bash (on windows the mingw32 that comes with git works fine too).
+Command: `bench doxbee`

+###2\.
+Made-up parallel

+This made-up scenario runs 15 shimmed queries in parallel.

+Command: `bench parallel`

 ##Custom builds